Connecting with a Title IX Resource Coordinator

 Online Training for GSAS Students

-Every year, GSAS requires students to complete mandatory sexual and gender-based harassment training designed to address:
+Every year, GSAS requires students to complete mandatory sexual harassment and other sexual misconduct training designed to address:

 - Teaching Fellows describes your responsibilities as a teaching fellow (TF), discusses policies specific to teaching undergraduate and graduate students, and presents scenarios that you may encounter as a TF.